Who is Nicholas Devore and how is he related to the Devore and Deveaux families from colonial New York and New Jersey?

 - There are 3 rev war SAR apps – none say that Nicholas was born in France.

 - 1927 – SAR app.
 Charles Thomas Sansberry, says he’s a descendant of Nicholas Devore and Sarah Decker, but the “and Sarah Decker” is crossed off the front page (possibly because he couldn’t prove the marriage or her name).
 He is through Nicholas’ daughter, Sarah, who marries James Sansberry.
-The SAR application does indicate Nicholas’ parents are Nicholas De Vore and Ann Fleury — I wonder where he got that information from?
+The SAR application does indicate Nicholas’ parents are Nicholas De Vore and Ann Fleury (I wonder where he got that information from?
+There are no records for a couple with these names.)
 Other than that, it’s the same story as Fred Hoskins has on his SAR application (below), except that in handwriting, someone has included the Upper Mount Bethel (UMB), Northampton, PA Militia record.
-That one is for the other Nicholas Devore, thereby confusing the two Nicholas.
-UMB Nicholas is in Northampton, PA in 1782 on the far east side of PA, while Washington Nicholas is fighting from Washington, PA, the far west side of PA in 1782.
+But that record is for the other Nicholas Devore, thereby confusing the two Nicholas men.
+UMB Nicholas Devore is in Northampton, PA militia in 1782 on the far eastern side of PA, while Washington Nicholas Devore is fighting from Washington, PA, the far western side of PA in 1782.

 - 1939 – SAR app.
 Fred Hoskins, through Nicholas’ daughter, Abigail, who marries John Mann.